-I am Lebanese American, husband, dad, and IT techie living in Washougal, Washington.
+I am a Lebanese American, husband, dad, and IT techie living in Washougal, Washington.
 I am currently the Senior Director of data and innovation within IT at Banfield Pet Hospital in Vancouver, Washington.
-Banfield is the largest privately owned pet care franchise in the world today.
-Prior to Banfield, I held various IT leadership positions at Thomson Reuters and Verizon Communications in Dallas, Texas.
-I have a Bachelors of Science in Computer Science from the American University of Beirut, a Masters in Business Administration from the University of Dallas, and a Ph.D. in Management and Technology from Walden University.
-I am also a certified lean six sigma black belt.
-Besides my corporate engagement, I help support the IT community through speaking engagements, open source code contributions, and authoring various types of publications.
+Before Banfield, I held various IT leadership positions at Thomson Reuters and Verizon Communications in Dallas, Texas.
+I have a Bachelor of Science in Computer Science from the American University of Beirut, a Masters in Business Administration from the University of Dallas, and a Ph.D. in Management and Technology from Walden University.
+I am also a certified Lean Six Sigma Black Belt.
+Besides my corporate engagements, I help support the IT community through public speaking, open-source code contributions, and content sharing through social media.